-Presented by leading experts in the field, this in-depth examination of Liberty Seated coinage will explore nomination in the series-half dimes, dimes, 20 cents, quarters, half dollars, dollars and Trade dollars-will be covered, and students will handle coins of all grades.
+Presented by leading experts in the field, this in-depth examination of Liberty Seated coinage will explore historical perspectives, key dates, collecting strategies, major varieties, grading, counterfeits and authentication.
+Each of covered, and students will handle coins of all grades.